instructure/instructure-ui/packages/ui-buttons/src/Button/README.md

 <Guidelines>
   <Figure recommendation="yes" title="Do">
     <Figure.Item>Use 'Title Case' for button text</Figure.Item>
+    <Figure.Item>Use the Button variant="link" when the design calls for a Link that is not within a paragraph or other content and the action takes the user to a new page or view</Figure.Item>
     <Figure.Item>Use the primary button only once for each section of content</Figure.Item>
     <Figure.Item>Use the primary button when the task of the view requires an action to be taken</Figure.Item>
     <Figure.Item>Use the success and danger buttons for grading activities</Figure.Item>